UVADS/workflow-basics/docs/quickstart/prefect.md

 prefect config set PREFECT_API_KEY=<REACH_OUT_TO_N.MAGEE>
 ```

 Your profile is added to `~/.prefect/profile.toml`.
-You can have many profiles and switch between the using the `prefect profile use <NAME>` command.
+You can have many profiles and switch between them using the `prefect profile use <NAME>` command.

 **Using Prefect Cloud**